 The Army uses the AARTS system, which automatically captures your academic credits from military training, and Standardized tests.
 The AARTS system is available to enlisted soldiers only.
 Army Officers must use the form DD 295 (Application for Evaluation of Learning) to report their military training and experience.

 The Navy and Marine Corps use the SMART system.
 This system automatically captures your training, experience and standardized test scores.

 The Community College of the Air Force (CCAF) automatically captures your training, experience and standardized test scores.
-Transcript information may be viewed at the CCAF website.

 The Coast Guard Institute (CGI) requires each service member to submit documentation of all training (except correspondence course records), along with an enrollment form, to receive a transcript.